BoxDreamer: Dreaming Box Corners for Generalizable Object Pose Estimation: Method

 \textbf{Training Data.} We use the Objaverse (synthetic)~\cite{objaverse,objaverseXL} and OnePose (real)~\cite{sun2022onepose} datasets for training, which consist of over 45k synthetic objects, 50 real objects, and a total of 2.9M+ images.

 \textbf{Data Augmentation.} To boost the generalizability, we randomly rotate the 3D bounding box (within $[-\pi, \pi]$ along a random axis) to break its direct association with semantic information.
 We also apply RGB augmentations such as motion blur and noise, and composite synthetic images with random SUN2012~\cite{xiao2010sun} backgrounds.
-Moreover, we further improve occlusion handling by randomly occluding objects through truncation, masking, or inserting images of other objects.
+Moreover, we further improve occlusion handling by randomly occluding objects through truncation and masking.

-\textbf{Network Architecture.} The network leverages a transformer decoder consisting of $L=12$ layers, $d=768$ hidden units, and $8$ attention heads.
+\textbf{Network Architecture.} The network leverages a transformer decoder consisting of $L=12$ layers, $d=768$ hidden size, and $8$ attention heads.
 The patch size is set to $14$ following the DINOv2-base~\cite{oquab2023dinov2} model.

 \textbf{Training.} The model is trained using the AdamW optimizer with an initial learning rate of $10^{-4}$, following a cosine decay schedule.
 During training, the number of reference images is dynamically sampled between $1$ and $15$, while the batch size per GPU varies from $144$ to $18$.
-The training process spans 100 epochs and is conducted on 8 A100-SXM4-80GB GPUs.
+The model is trained for 100 epochs using 8 A100-SXM4-80GB GPUs.